SanthoshRaju91/fullstack-lookup/README.md

 Reason it is moved to its own file is again separation of concerns and having a `./index.js` (which is the maing entry point of the application and more on this below) is make it as small as possible, so a junior develper looking at it will not be intimidated by the sheer lines of the content.

-Also this is where you will also configure you application cross-domain policy rules, which is basically a handshake protocol between a server and client, to validate whether the client is genious and not a hacker is disguise :).
+Also this is where you will also configure you application cross-domain policy rules, which is basically a handshake protocol between a server and client, to validate whether the client is genious and not a hacker is disguise :smile:.

 Again how do you do it -